hanmacrad2/FCNs_GCNs_classify_fmri/README.md

 FCNs and GCNs (1st order, 5th order, 8th order), developed using pytorch, were used to classify time blocks of fmri data across subjects.
 The fmri data came from the [Cam-CAN study](https://www.cam-can.org/) and was recorded while subjects watched a Hitchcock movie.
 The fmri data was split into equaly sized blocks of timepoints.
 The FCN and GCN models were then used in a Machine Learning manner to classify each timepoint as coming from each of the 26 blocks.
 It transpired that the FCNs yielded a better predictive performance than the GCNs.
 FCNs were therefore used in the second part of the study for further analysis.
 This involved parcellating the fmri data into 7 key networks based on the [Yeo 7 Network Parcellation](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal), specifically this [Network Parcellation File](https://github.com/ThomasYeoLab/CBIG/blob/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal/Parcellations/MNI/Schaefer2018_400Parcels_7Networks_order.txt) and determining the classification power of each network separately.

-#### Objectives
-As mentioned above, the main focus of the analyses was;

-#### 1. Comparison of FCNs vs GCNs
-The classification performance of the FCNs was compared to that of the GCNs to determine which was the optimal classifier in the context of decoding fmri data.
-The fmri data was split into equaly sized blocks of timepoints, for example, the 192 timepoints would be split into 26 x 8 blocks for a block duration of 8.
-THe FCN and GCN models were then used in a Machine Learning manner to classify each timepoint as coming from each of the 26 blocks.
-As shown below, the best results were obtained using the FCN model, achieving a mean accuracy of 90.7%, and so the FCN was used for further analysis as below.

-#### 2. Network Model parcellation
-This invloved parcellating the fmri data into distinctive cognitive networks, specifically 400 parcel parcellation matched to [Yeo 7 Network Parcellation](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal) from this [Network Parcellation File](https://github.com/ThomasYeoLab/CBIG/blob/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal/Parcellations/MNI/Schaefer2018_400Parcels_7Networks_order.txt).
-The 7 networks of cognitive function included the
-Visual, Somatomotor, Dorsal Attention, Ventral Attention, Limbic, Default and Control Networks.
-The FCN model was applied to the fmri data of each parcellated network separately to determine the indiviudal predictive power of each of the 7 parcellated networks across all individuals fmri.

 ## Introduction
 A central goal in neuroscience is to understand the mechanisms in the brain responsible for cognitive functions.
 A recent approach known as “brain decoding ”, involves inferring certain experimental points in time using pattern classification of brain activity across participants.
 Here a multidomain brain decoder was proposed that automatically learns the spatiotemporal dynamics of brain response within a short time window using a deep learning approach.